-The Southwestern Finance Association (SWFA) invites finance scholars, professionals, and Ph.D. students to submit research papers for presentation at its 65th Annual Meeting, to be held March 25-27, 2026, at the Hyatt Regency Dallas.
+The Southwestern Finance Association (SWFA) invites you to its 65th Annual Meeting to be held March 25-27, 2026, at the Hyatt Regency Dallas.
+Finance scholars, professionals, Ph.D. students, and others with an interest in finance are all invited to attend and participate in the meeting.
 This conference provides a premier platform for networking, discussion, and the exchange of cutting-edge finance research.

 Topics: